 No Timescale 3

 Ref.
+Category Priority Complete By

+F1 Lightning No Timescale

+Finding /Observation Action/Recommendatio n

-Category Priority Complete By F1 1 Lightning No Timescale Finding/Observation Action/Recomm Action/Recommendation n premises the surro particular considers g protection system was not observed, however the are at a similar height to the other structures within unding area and is not at a higher elevation or in a rly exposed position, therefore the Assessor so that the fire risk without a lightning protection tted is tolerable and one is not considered essential. nt undertake a risk assessme if lightning protection is requ
+A lightning protection system was not observed, however the premises are at a similar height to the other structures within the surrounding area and is not at a higher elevation or in a particularly exposed position.
+Recommend management undertake a risk assessment of the building to determine if lightning protection is required.

+- I